Train-travel booking guide

 (Eurostar, then NightJet)

-Eurostar trains can be booked up to 330 days in advance, ICE trains about 90 days in advance, while NightJet trains go on sale in September for the winter season.
+Eurostar trains can be booked up to 6 - 8 monthgs in advance, ICE trains about 90 days in advance, while NightJet trains go on sale on Monday 6th October 2025 for the upcoming winter season.

 If you do try to book it online yourself, be particularly wary of using Rail Europe and Trainline websites, which in our experience seem to struggle finding journeys with the NightJet.